Caaz/caaz.github.io/vault/_index.md

 This site is dedicated to publishing **living documents**.
 The content here is constantly evolving as I continue learning and growing.
 Feel free to explore the history of the site and its articles through its [Github repository](https://github.com/Caaz/caaz.github.io).
 It might even give you some valuable insights into how my thoughts have developed over time!

 ### Development
 This site was built using a variety of tools, frameworks, and good ol hyper-fixation.
-The pages are rendered via [Hugo](https://gohugo.io/), using a custom theme developed by myself, using the [Bulma](https://bulma.io/) with [Sass](https://sass-lang.com/).
+The pages are rendered via [Hugo](https://gohugo.io/), using a custom theme developed by myself, using the [UIKit Framework](https://getuikit.com/) with [Sass](https://sass-lang.com/).

 I write my content through [Obsidian](https://obsidian.md/), a markdown editor.
 To get cross-page links working, I've utilized [obsidian-export](https://github.com/zoni/obsidian-export), a rust CLI tool which converts obsidian markdown to a more standardized markdown format that Hugo can recognize (with a few tweaks in the rendering pipeline to ensure some specific bits are rendered properly.)